 His first novel, Quite Ugly One Morning (1996), a satire on the former Conservative government's NHS reforms, won the inaugural Critics' First Blood Award (for Best First Crime Novel of the Year) and was the first in a series of novels featuring investigative journalist Jack Parlabane.
-Parlabane also features in Boiling a Frog (2000), which won the 2000 Sherlock Award for Best Comic Detective, and Attack of the Unsinkable Rubber Ducks (2007) and, most recently, Black Widow (2016).
+Parlabane also features in Boiling a Frog (2000), which won the 2000 Sherlock Award for Best Comic Detective, Attack of the Unsinkable Rubber Ducks (2007) and, most recently, Black Widow (2016).

 Christopher Brookmyre lives in Glasgow.
-His latest novels are Where the Bodies are Buried (2011), a darker novel shortlisted for the 2012 Theakston's Old Peculier Crime Novel of the Year and published under the name Chris Brookmyre; and When the Devil Drives (2012).
+His latest novels are Where the Bodies are Buried (2011), a darker novel shortlisted for the 2012 Theakston's Old Peculier Crime Novel of the Year and published under the name Chris Brookmyre; Dead Girl Walking (2015) and Black Widow (2016).

 Christopher Brookmyre is a marvellously entertaining novelist.